 Seven of our debt obligations are long-term, fixed rate U.S. Department of Housing and Urban Development ("HUD")-insured loans that mature between 2039 and 2055.
-The other debt obligations are short-term loans that mature in July 2024 through December 2026 with variable interest rates starting at 4% through 12% and based on the Secured Overnight Financing Rate ("SOFR") or the bank's base rate as documented in all of our loan agreements.
+The other debt obligations are short-term loans that mature in July 2024 through December 2026 with variable interest rates starting at approximately 4% through 12% and based on the Secured Overnight Financing Rate ("SOFR") or the bank's base rate as documented in all of our loan agreements.
+We expect to refinance these short-term loans with long-term, fixed rate HUD-insured debt.